A GUIDE TO CATEGORIES

 Various categories are used to describe the images featured on the blog.
 These appear at the bottom of each post and act as quick filters or search-terms.
 The categories themselves can be grouped into the following larger categories:

 Most posts are either graffiti or mural or board or poster or stencil.
 Street art for our purposes is a form of muraling but the words “street art” are used in posts featuring street art (as distinct from traditional murals) and a search using the term “street art” will yield good results.

-Belfast posts are then labeled as north belfast, east belfast, south belfast or west belfast.
+Belfast posts are then labeled as north Belfast, east Belfast, south Belfast or west Belfast.
 The borders between these quadrants are, clockwise from the north-east, the lough, the river Lagan, the M-2, Crumlin Rd.
 (There is also city centre.)

 (Almost) every image’s location is pin-pointed on the map; the map also shows many of the so-called “peace” lines in Belfast.

-tricolour, union jack, red hand, four provinces: The flags or shields of Éire (the tricolour) and Britain (the Union “jack”) are prominent, alongside the Northern Irish and Ulster flags.
-The Northern Irish flag uses the red hand on a white background, while the Ulster flag uses the red hand on a yellow background.)
+The flags of Éire (the Tricolour) and Britain (the Union jack) are prominent, alongside the Northern Irish flag (Ulster Banner) and St Andrew’s Saltire.
+(The Northern Irish flag uses the red hand on a white background, while the Ulster flag uses the red hand on a yellow background.)

 women: This label means that the mural honours women, whether as victims or activists or in some other way.
 (See ‘What is a mural?‘ for some discussion of the changing subject matter of murals.)